tsakurai-shoryu/breaktube/README.md

-  id INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL, user_name TEXT NOT NULL, youtube_id TEXT NOT NULL, created_at INT NOT NULL
+  id INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL, user_name TEXT NOT NULL, youtube_id TEXT NOT NULL, title_name TEXT NOT NULL, playback_time INT NOT NULL, created_at INT NOT NULL
 );